 Vaginal health

-Normal hormone balance
+Normal hormonal balance

 Stabilization of metabolism